yee0802/database-cinema-booking-api-many-to-many/requirements/4 - Extra Challenge.md

 [Explicit many-to-many relationships](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations)

 - Using the documentation in the link provided above, change your implicit many-to-many into an explicit many-to-many.
+- Update the seed file to be compatible with an explicit many-to-many.
 - Update the Prisma queries in your controller functions to be compatible with an explicit many-to-many.